-The Ultimate Way to Repurpose an Aluminum Baseball Bat
+The Ultimate Way to Repurpose an Aluminum Baseball Bat for the Zombie Apocalypse

 PART ONE: MAKING LIGHT